 Below you can read posts about the Chingming Festival…

 This article was posted on Friday, April 3rd, 2009 at 11:33 am and is filed under Cantonese, China, Chinese, Ching Ming, Ching Ming Festival, Countries & Cultures, Du Mu, Holiday Poems, Holidays Around the World, Hong Kong, Languages, Mama Lisa, Mandarin, Poems about Spring, Poetry, Poetry about the Seasons, Poets, Qingming, Taiwan.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Qingming Poem by Du Mu with an MP3 Recording”

 Leave a Reply